Drawdown lifetime mortgage

 Why choose a drawdown lifetime mortgage?

-There are many benefits of choosing a drawdown lifetime mortgage over other methods of equity release.
-It is important, however, that you explore all the options available to you and speak to a specialist equity release adviser about which choice suits your situation.
+There are benefits and drawbacks of choosing a drawdown lifetime mortgage over other methods of equity release.
+It is important, however, that you explore all the options available to you and speak to a specialist equity release adviser about which option suits your situation.

 With a drawdown lifetime mortgage, you will find that your interest may not mount up as quickly because you’re only paying it on the funds that you release, rather than the total amount in your facility.
 With a lump sum lifetime mortgage, you pay interest on the full amount from the start.